lukkiddd/lukkiddd.github.io/_notes/Public/Adoption and Conversion Rates.md

 ---

-Adoption and Conversion Rates oftent requires a domain- and application specific definition.
+Adoption and Conversion Rates often require a domain- and application-specific definition.